SimonVaughanDataAndCode/xspec/README.md

 ## Referencing the scripts

-If you make use of this code in your work, please do cite the following paper, which first used the package, and for which these scripts were originally developed.
+If you make use of this code in your work, please do cite the following paper for which these scripts were originally developed.

 [Hurkett, C., Vaughan S., et al. 2008, ApJ, v679, p587](http://adsabs.harvard.edu/abs/2008ApJ...679..587H)